CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.35-Molinillo.markdown

 pod 'AFOAuth2Client'
 ```

 On prior versions of CocoaPods, attempting to `pod install` would yield an error saying `Unable to satisfy the following requirements`.
 No more.
 With the transition to [`Molinillo`](https://github.com/CocoaPods/Molinillo), a generic dependency resolution gem I've been writing at Stripe, Podfiles like this will have such conflicts automatically resolved.
-The development of a [language-agnostic resolver integration suite](https://github.com/CocoaPods/Resolver-Integration-Specs) made this possible, and will hopefully ensure that other dependency managers can provide a consistant resolution process.
+The development of a [language-agnostic resolver integration suite](https://github.com/CocoaPods/Resolver-Integration-Specs) made this possible, and will hopefully ensure that other dependency managers can provide a consistent resolution process.

 ### Improved Locking